For SellersSeller Guide

 Senior Debt

-• Revolving Credit Facility (Revolver): A flexible line of credit that the company can draw upon, repay, and redraw as needed for working capital and general corporate purposes.
-It often has a floating interest rate and is typically secured by current assets like accounts receivable and inventory.
+• Revolving Credit Facility (Revolver): A flexible line of credit used to fund working capital fluctuations.
+It carries a floating interest rate and is secured by current assets like receivables and inventory.

 Mezzanine Debt

-Mezzanine debt occupies a position between senior debt and equity.
-It is typically unsecured or secured by a junior lien and carries higher interest rates to compensate for its increased risk.
-Mezzanine providers often receive equity warrants or options, giving them an equity upside.
+Mezzanine debt sits between senior facilities and equity.
+It is unsecured or secured by a second lien, carrying higher yields to offset increased risk.
+Mezzanine lenders frequently require equity warrants to capture upside.

 Equity

-• Sponsor Equity: The capital contributed by the private equity firm itself.
+• Sponsor Equity: Capital deployed directly from the private equity fund.

 Capital ComponentTypical % of Total CapitalCharacteristics